saraelizalde/tic-tac-toe/README.md

 - Player Symbol Selection
 Allow the player to choose whether they want to play as ‘X’ or ‘O’ at the start of the game, instead of always defaulting to ‘X’.
 - Alternate Starting Player
-Introduce an option to decide who goes first — the player or the computer — or automatically alternate the starting player in each round for a fairer gameplay experience.
+Introduce an option to decide who goes first (the player or the computer) or automatically alternate the starting player in each round for a fairer gameplay experience.

 ## Data Model